 One of Lyttleton’s early paintings of Port Dalrymple is held by the Library of New South Wales.
 It is a tiny watercolour measuring just 4.¾” by 7.⅝”.
 The picture was donated by Lyttleton’s great-grandson, Mr L. Ramsay Turner in November 1937 and has been dated between 1810 and 1814.
 Perhaps the George Town sketches are held by other Lytteleton descendants, and will one day reappear.

 We are also left with the question of what happened to the sketches of the settlement completed by Elizabeth Macquarie.
 In 1914 a woman from New York called Agnes Flockhart wrote to Sydney’s Mitchell Library enclosing a statutory declaration in which she claimed to own various artworks once belonging to the Macquarie family.
 Agnes had inherited them from her father, Robert Porter.
-Between 1852 and 1862, Porter had been Estate Manager on the Macquarie family estate of Glenforsa on Scotland’s Isle of Mull .
-The artworks included four ‘pictures’ by Mrs Macquarie.
+Between 1852 and 1862, Porter had been Estate Manager on the Macquarie family estate of Glenforsa on Scotland’s Isle of Mull.
+When he lost his position he ‘spirited away’ a large number of antiques and artworks, including ‘four pictures by Mrs Macquarie’.
 Surprisingly, the Library purchased only one item from the list, an oil painting (artist unknown) dating from the Macquarie era and believed to portray an Australian Aborigine.
 Regrettably, apart from the statutory declaration, the correspondence between the Library and Agnes Flockhart has vanished.
 We therefore have no detailed description of the artworks by the Governor’s wife, or the reason they were not considered worthy of purchase.

 Agnes Flockhart had no children.
 She died in London on March 24th 1951.
 Regrettably, as with the Lyttleton sketches, the fate of the works by Mrs Macquarie is a mystery.
 It is tantalizing to think that they may have included one or more of the George Town drawings.
 If so, an important part of Tasmania’s heritage may one day turn up in a London auction room!